MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/applications.md

 - **Failed**: The application installation failed.
 - **Requirements not met**: The application requirements haven't been met.
 - **Not installed**: The application isn't currently installed.
 Typically this status is seen if a different deployment or a user removed the application.
-- **Restart pending**: The application is installed but needs a restart to complete (starting in version 2006).
+- **Restart pending**: The application is installed but needs a restart to complete.
 - **Required**: Installation is required for the application (starting in version 2103)

 ## <a name="bkmk_deploy"></a> Deploy an application to a device